 A few years later, we visited again, and several boys of Asian heritage were among the other visitors.

 It reminded my daughter of a scene in the book that still chokes me up: After witnessing the tearful farewell of a Dakota mother, sent away by a white husband who became ashamed of her, Caddie spends a precious silver dollar on candy, tops, combs and handkerchiefs to comfort three bereft little boys.

 "Look, it's the Hankinson boys," Madeleine whispered.

-Lois Schultz, who gives tours of Caddie Woodlawn Historical Park for the Dunn County Historical Society, says boys like the book, too, since Caddie's brothers Tom and Warren are along on many adventures in "Caddie" and its sequel, "Magical Melons."
+Lois Schultz, who has given tours of Caddie Woodlawn Historical Park for the Dunn County Historical Society, said boys like the book, too, since Caddie's brothers Tom and Warren are along on many adventures in "Caddie" and its sequel, "Magical Melons."